Internal Communications and the Return to Work: 1 Do & 1 Don’t

 Internal communications teams are leaning on their basics and shoring up their foundations as they plan now for the best way to support employees this fall.
-Coming off the height of the pandemic and the usual disconnect over summer, communicating well with employees is arguably more important now than ever, which is why many professionals are focusing on tried-and-true methods.
+Coming off the height of shifts in remote work, communicating well with employees is arguably more important now than ever, which is why many professionals are focusing on tried-and-true methods.

 Here’s one do and one don’t to help make your internal communications more effective.

 - Each employee in your organization experienced switches in work-style differently.
 Understanding the range of emotion and experience will help employees feel valued, seen and heard.

 - Your employees will experience another transition this fall, even if their workplace isn’t changing.
 You can’t separate professional, societal and familial changes from the person.

 - Industries in critical roles have been running on adrenaline and grit.
 These employees’ real needs may just be emerging.
 Give attention to those cracks in policies, processes, or personnel.
 Revisit or continue opportunities for connection that have worked in your organization in the past.
 For example, hold a Zoom or in-person happy hour or treat employees with a food truck for lunch.

 As communicators, keep empathy front and center in your internal communications.
 Creating pathways to hear from employees and personally connect with them is key.